Kuberwastaken/blog/content/index.md

 ---
-title: Welcome to Quartz
+title: KuberWasTaken Blogs
 ---

-This is a blank Quartz installation.
+Welcome to my Mind Dump or Blogs!
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+You will find all sorts of topics here